CLOSED CHURCHES WITHIN THE PRESENT BOUNDARIES OF THE

 Final disposition:

 The property was sold in 1971 and for many years was an antique shop.
-It is currently be remodeled for other purposes.
+It is currently (2023) empty and in in disrepair.

 Description: Description: Description: Description: X:\image\closed_churchs\franklin\stthomasub.jpg